TejasPatil1161/NewKHANAKHAJANA/README.md

   - Secure, fast, and intuitive multi-step checkout.
 - **Personalized Recommendations:**
   - Suggested dishes and restaurants tailored to user preferences.
+- **Live Swiggy API Integration:**
+  - Real-time restaurant and menu data fetched directly from Swiggy's API for accurate and up-to-date information.

 ---